Part I: PETA tells a court that dogs are worthless and that stealing & killing a family’s dog is not “outrageous.” The Court disagrees.

 The Court overruled all the claims and the case will proceed to trial.
 Specifically, it ruled:

 - “[T]hat entering on to another’s property for the purpose of carrying away his pet is an aggravating circumstance” which would support a claim “for intentional infliction of emotional distress.”

-- Being involved in the crime such as by backing the van onto the property and driving away with the dog so that a trespass could occur and Maya stolen is enough to be held liable for trespass and “conversion” of property even if she didn’t actually enter the property herself and grab the dog.
+- Being involved such as by backing the van onto the property and driving away with the dog so that a trespass could occur and Maya taken is enough to be held liable for trespass and “conversion” of property even if she didn’t actually enter the property herself and grab the dog.

 - That the immigration status of the person whose dog they stole is irrelevant to the theft and killing of the dog.

 A copy of the Court’s ruling on the second motion to dismiss is here.